-To play the radio when a disc is playing, press the AM or FM button (the AM/FM button or XM button on models that are XM radio capable).
-Press the CD button again to switch back to the disc player.
+To play the radio when a disc is playing, press the AM/FM button (AM or FM button).
+Press the CD button again to switch back to the CD player.

 If you turn the system off while a disc is playing, either with the power/volume knob or by turning off the ignition switch, the disc will stay in the drive.
 When you turn the system back on, the disc will begin playing where it left off.